Ramamurthy Nagar: Mosques

 There are a few mosques in Ramamurthy Nagar, like the Makkah-Masjid-Ahle-Sunnath-Ul-Jamath, Jamia masjid, Masjid-e-Nirman, Touhid Mosque and Illahi.

 Transportation

 Ramamurthy Nagar has two important main roads, T.C.
 Palya main road and RM Nagar main road, which are its lifelines.
 It is well-connected to the entire city in terms of transportation.

 Rickshaws

 Ramamurthy Nagar is one of the few places in Bangalore where auto rickshaws run on a sharing basis.
 This is mostly seen all along T.C.
 Palya road where one commuter shares the fare with other passengers.

 Metro

-The nearest metro station, Baiyappanahalli, is 4 km away.
-This is a Purple Line metro connecting the hub of Bangalore.
-In the upcoming phase II expansion of the Purple Line metro, Ramamurthy Nagar will have access to two more stations: Jyothipura and K.R.
-Puram.
+The suburb is served by three metro stations of Namma Metro: Baiyappanahalli, Benniganahalli and Krishnarajapura on the Purple Line connecting the western and eastern parts of Bangalore.
 The Krishnarajapuram railway station, an important railway junction in Bangalore, is 1 km away and is soon proposed to be a station for Bangalore Commuter Rail.